Wonderland is a text adventure developed by Magnetic Scrolls and published by Virgin Mastertronic in 1990 for DOS.

 Wonderland is a text adventure developed by Magnetic Scrolls and published by Virgin Mastertronic in 1990 for DOS.
 It was ported to the Amiga, Atari ST, and Acorn 32-Bit the following year.
 The story and visuals of the game are based on the Lewis Carroll novel Alice in Wonderland.

-With it’s inventive story, visuals, and manageable interface, Wonderland garnered excellent reviews upon its release.
+With its inventive story, visuals, and manageable interface, Wonderland garnered excellent reviews upon its release.
 The game is well-suited to just about any age and level of experience with adventure games.
-If you have played the Pawn or Legacy, you already know Magnetic Scrolls means high quality games.
+If you have played The Pawn or The Legacy: Realm of Terror, you already know Magnetic Scrolls means high-quality games.
 Have fun!

 Review by: Tasha